lizjadejohnson/javaScriptHomework327/README.md

 // if an assignment is not yet due, it should not be included in either
 // the average or the keyed dictionary of scores
 }

+What could you have done differently during the planning stages of your project to make the execution easier?
+I feel like I started out doing a good job creating small functions, but then when it came to iterate through objects and arrays and things, for some reason I just gave that up.
+Of course, when I'm calculating grades and everything I'm calling functions.
+But my program feels really congested with all the looping within looping within looping.
+I feel like maybe I could have done a better job of creating new data formats upfront or something.

+Were there any requirements that were difficult to implement?
+What do you think would make them easier to implement in future projects?
+I think I need to spend more time working with switch statements.
+I don't really find them confusing per se, but they like never feel right to implement.
+I had a really hard time as I was writing this coming up with a way to use them.
+I sort of just forced it at the end.

+What would you add to, or change about your application if given more time?
+I am fully aware this is a hulking behemoth probably twice as big as it needs to be haha.
+I would definitely try to refactor how I'm handling the old data, the new data, and encapsulating functions just to make it all a lot more tight.